Living Off-Campus

 We do not work with individual students/tenants on a one-on-one basis to place them in housing.
 We do not guarantee that you will find the housing you are looking for, or will be placed in such housing.
 We encourage student/tenants to do their own thorough research into each property in order to find the best housing option for their particular needs.
 When signing a lease or any type of binding contract, it is very important to read all the information.
 If you do not understand something in the lease, be sure to get a full definition and understanding prior to signing.
 Generally, once a lease is signed, the student/tenant assumes full responsibility for location, condition, and contractual terms of the off-campus rental.

-More information about the packages, contact DeDe@asu .edu
+For more information about the packages, contact Shelby.Epley@asu.edu

 Resources